mrocklin/slides/dask-short.md

-### Comparison to Spark
+### Comparison to Apache Spark

--  Reasons to prefer Spark
+-  Trust
-    -   More established
+    -  Spark is well established and trusted
+    -  Dask is new, but part of the established PyData ecosystem
+-  Framework vs Library
-    -   All-in-one framework for clusters
+    -  Spark is an all-in-one framework
-    -   Full SQL support plus extensions
-    -   Complements existing JVM infrastructure
--  Reasons to prefer Dask
+    -  Dask is a small part of the larger PyData ecosystem
-    -   Grows out of existing Python stack
+-  JVM vs Python
+    -  Spark is JVM based, with support for Python and R
+    -  Dask is nicer for Python users, but supports no one else
+-  High vs Low level
+    -  Spark works at a high level of Map / Shuffle / Reduce stages
+    -  Dask thinks at a lower level of individual task scheduling
+-  Applications
-    -   Familiar to Python users and applications
+    -  Spark is focused on SQL and BI applications
-    -   Supports more complex computations
-    -   Integrates nicely into existing systems, lightweight
+    -  Dask is less focused, and better at complex situations

+### People choose Dask for two reasons

+1. They like Python
+2. Their use case is too complex for Apache Spark

 ### Spark